Dovecot Studios create a new tapestry, Minerva protects Pax from Mars 2020-21, inspired by the work of Leon Kossoff

 While Kossoff’s expressive and assertive brushstrokes and the depth of his palette pose a new creative challenge for the Studios, his majestic painting will allow the team of weavers to highlight their own expressive skills and to experiment with both texture and colour on a huge scale.

-The project is a collaboration with Parabola, the visionary developer behind the creation of Edinburgh Park, a new public realm in the west of the city where the tapestry will ultimately hang.
-This commission represents the importance of tapestry as a public artform in Scotland and is a statement of intent for Edinburgh.
+This project is a collaboration with the Leon Kossoff Artistic Estate, Piano Nobile gallery, and Parabola, the visionary developer behind the creation of Edinburgh Park, a new public realm in the west of the city where the tapestry will ultimately hang.
+This commission represents the importance of tapestry as a public artform in Scotland and is a statement of intent for Edinburgh

 The tapestry can be viewed Monday-Friday 12-3pm, and Saturday 10am-5pm from the Tapestry Studio Viewing Balcony.
 Plan your visit to Dovecot

 Images: Leon Kossoff Study from ‘Minerva Protects Pax from Mars’ by Rubens (1981) Leon Kossoff Artist Trust, courtesy of Piano Nobile, Robert Travers (Works of Art) Ltd. | Leon Kossoff and Dovecot Studios, Minerva protects Pax from Mars 2020-21.
 Andy J Mather Photography, Edinburgh Parks Photographer in Residence as part of their commitment to encourage emerging artists in and around Edinburgh.